BharathSrinath/Web-Development/4.databases/1.mongodb/mongodb-notes.md

             # Examples: MySQL, Postgres, SQLite, Oracle, Microsoft SQL Server
     2. No Structured Query Language (NoSQL):
         # They are primarily called non-relational or distributed databases where they have a dynamic schema for unstructured data.
+            # Unlike SQL that requires a predefined schema for tables (which specifies the types of data and constraints on those data types), NoSQL databases can store data without enforcing a fixed structure
         # They are horizontally scalable, meaning you handle more traffic by sharding, or adding more servers in our NoSQL database.
         # They can be document-oriented, column-oriented, graph-based, or organized as a key-value store.
         # They follow the Brewers CAP theorem (Consistency, Availability, and Partition tolerance).